Denis-ctr/Denis-ctr/README.md

 ### 💻 About Me

-- 🎓 Computer Science | Data Science,Machine Learning and OS's
+- 🎓 Computer Science | Data Science, Machine Learning and OS's
 - Participitant of Chiraq Development Programme
-- Trainings courses like IBM Data Science Orientation,LinkedIn Learning What is Generative AI
+- Trainings courses like IBM Data Science Orientation, LinkedIn Learning What is Generative AI
 - 🔬 Currently working on own Operaion System

 ---